-Note that in case $g_0(t)\sim t|\ln t|$ the previous subadditivity estimate is sharp, and thus with Proposition~\ref{p:lsc surface} below one cannot establish the lower semicontinuity of energies having densities with almost linear growth.
-For instance with our method we cannot cope with the Read and Shockley model for {low-angle} grain boundaries in polycrystals. {If one assumes isotropy, however, also in this situation} lower semicontinuity follows from either a slicing argument or the biconvexity of the integrand (see \cite[{Theorem~2.1}]{Ambrosio}, \cite[Theorem~3.7]{Ambrosio1990}, see also for another proof \cite[Theorem~4.7]{AFP}). }
+Note that in the case $g_0(t)\sim t|\ln t|$ the previous subadditivity estimate is sharp, and thus with Proposition~\ref{p:lsc surface} below one cannot establish the lower semicontinuity of energies having densities with almost linear growth.
+For instance, with our method we cannot address the Read and Shockley model for {low-angle} grain boundaries in polycrystals. {If one assumes isotropy, however, then in this situation} lower semicontinuity follows from either a slicing argument or the biconvexity of the integrand (see \cite[{Theorem~2.1}]{Ambrosio}, \cite[Theorem~3.7]{Ambrosio1990}, see also for another proof \cite[Theorem~4.7]{AFP}). }